 This was a rare victory against factory farming for the incredible team of activists and ALA.
 It all started with a series of protest vigils outside of Los Angeles County-based Manning Beef.
 While these protests were peaceful and legal, the company tried to silence the activists’ right to free speech.
 On one occasion last September, a Manning Beef manager illegally parked a semi-truck on the sidewalk to prevent anyone from standing in front of the facility.
 Manning Beef later sued the activists for “disturbance” and hindering business.

 Of course, for the billions of farm animals slaughtered for food each year, this business is quite personal.
 As such, the activists continued to hold their ground, knowing that Manning Beef’s activities against public participation were illegal.
-After filing an anti-SLAPP motion (protected by a California statute that prohibits strategic litigation against public participation) against Manning Beef, the activists and ALA won the lawsuit — and in exchange for lawyers’ fees, one of the attorneys negotiated that four cattle from Manning Beef be sent to sanctuary instead.
+After filing an anti-SLAPP motion (protected by a California statute that prohibits strategic litigation against public participation) against Manning Beef, the activists and ALA won the lawsuit — and in exchange for lawyers’ fees, one of the attorneys negotiated that four cows from Manning Beef be sent to sanctuary instead.
 Farm Sanctuary agreed to aid in the rescue by gathering them from the slaughterhouse, providing transport, securing homes, arranging and covering the costs of medical care, and housing them until they were ready to go on to their new homes.

 Freedom was a long time coming for this fortunate four.
 All but Juno had formerly been used for dairy production.
 The beef industry commonly acquires so-called “spent” 4- or 5-year-old dairy cows for hamburger meat and pet-food production.

 While we don’t know much about what happened before they came to Manning Beef, we can only imagine how harrowing a journey this must have been.
-Shockingly, farmers transport cattle to Manning Beef from locations as far away as Kansas.
+Shockingly, farmers transport cows to Manning Beef from locations as far away as Kansas.
 Many of the animals go without adequate food, water, and protection for over a day, and they’re handled with less regard than inanimate objects.
-Cattle are herd animals and are extremely family-oriented, yet most families are torn apart before or upon arrival; many are acutely aware that their loved ones are being slaughtered nearby.
+Cows are herd animals and are extremely family-oriented, yet most families are torn apart before or upon arrival; many are acutely aware that their loved ones are being slaughtered nearby.
 Thanks to our partnership with ALA, however, Frida and Amelia, and Jade and Juno — both bonded pairs — will stay together for life.

 Recently, Jade and Juno moved to Charlie’s Acres in California.
 This sanctuary is a cherished member of our Farm Animal Adoption Network (FAAN), the largest collective of sanctuaries and private adopters in the country.
 It’s because of these incredible people and groups that we can extend our lifesaving rescue, education, and advocacy work to help more animals in need — just like Frida and Amelia, who will receive the extra individualized care and support they need at Farm Sanctuary.